Boulby Mine

 In early 2016, polyhalite mining commenced.
-Polyhalite (K2MgCa2(SO4)4·2H2O) is a natural multi-nutrient fertiliser providing a source of potassium, calcium, magnesium, and sulfur.
-It is marketed as Polysulphate by ICL and is sold in 3 grades: granular, mini-granular and standard.
+Polyhalite is a natural multi-nutrient fertiliser providing a source of potassium, calcium, magnesium, and sulphur.
+It is marketed as Polysulphate by ICL and is sold in three forms: granular, mini-granular and standard.

-As well as producing Polysulphate, a granulated blend of potash and Polysulphate is sold as PotashPluS - part of ICL's wider FertiliserPluS product spectrum.
+As well as producing Polysulphate, a granulated blend of potash and Polysulphate is sold as PotashPluS – part of ICL's wider FertiliserPluS product spectrum.

-It originally produced half of the United Kingdom's output of potash, an agricultural fertiliser.
+Boulby originally produced half of the United Kingdom's output of potash, an agricultural fertiliser.
 The mined ore consists of 35–45% sylvite ("potash", specifically potassium chloride) and 45–55% halite (rock salt, or sodium chloride).
 The rock salt is extracted as a by-product and used across the region as a de-icing agent on roads in winter conditions.

 Other minerals are produced as waste (gangue) to the main effort, but may be sought after by mineral collectors, such as boracite, which occurs just above the beds of potash.